Travel Information

 Required Documents

-- Valid I-20 endorsed by an ISS advisor or DS-2019 endorsed for by the program sponsor
+- Valid I-20 (F-1) endorsed by an ISS advisor OR Valid DS-2019 (J-1) endorsed by the

 - Proof of full-time enrollment

-- Documentation of approval to take a reduced course load, if applicable
+- Approval of a reduced course load

-- Evidence of concurrent enrollment, if applicable
+- Evidence of concurrent enrollment

-- F-1 students on OPT should also carry their OPT EAD and proof of employment
+- OPT EAD and proof of employment

-Recommended Documents
+Highly Recommended Documents (Not Required)

 - Proof of U.S. health insurance